-In addition to general RA/CA responsibilities, the SAL RA will be placed in a Stuen wing and will be trained to learn, understand, and utilize the “social change leadership model” in their programming and community building efforts.
-SAL RAs will work collaboratively with the Diversity Center to enhance learning in this community.
+In addition to general RA/CA responsibilities, the DJS RA will be placed in a Stuen wing and will be trained to learn, understand, and utilize environmental studies and the “social change leadership model” in their programming and community building efforts.
+DJS RAs will work collaboratively with the Diversity Center to enhance learning in this community.

-In addition to the general RA/CA responsibilities, the Gender Inclusive Community RA is placed in a wing of both returner and first year students, and is trained to understand the specific needs of the community.
-The Gender Inclusive Community RA will help residents create a deeper awareness for gender identity while creating a safe and understanding environment.
+In addition to the general RA/CA responsibilities, the Lavender/Gender Inclusive Housing RA is placed in a wing of both returner and first year students, and is trained to understand the specific needs of the community.
+The Lavender RA promotes a safe and inclusive environment for students across the LGBTQIA community to thrive together, and the Gender Inclusive Community RA helps residents create a deeper awareness for gender identity while creating a safe and understanding environment.

 Community Assistant (CA)

-In addition to general RA/CA responsibilities, the CA is placed in a South or Kriedler wing and is trained to understand the needs of upper class, graduate, and married/domestic partnership housing students.
-The CA is expected to work 15 hours/week and is compensated at a higher level than other RAs.
+In addition to general RA/CA responsibilities, the CA is placed in a South or Kreidler wing and is trained to understand the needs of upper class, transfer, graduate, and married/domestic partnership housing students.

 Resident Assistant/Community Assistant with Additional Responsibilities (RAAD/CAAD)